6 historic sports moments in Montréal — and the venues where they happened

 Not once, not twice… but 24 wins

 Montréal’s professional hockey team, the Montréal Canadiens (known affectionately to fans as the “Habs”), is deeply enmeshed in the DNA of the city.
-The Canadiens are the most storied franchise in the National Hockey League—they’ve won 24 Stanley Cup championships, more than any other team.
-During their winning streak, they played at an arena called Le Forum, which has been called "the most storied building in hockey history" by Sporting News.
-These days the Habs play in an arena called the Bell Centre, which has a capacity for upwards of 22,000 spectators and also hosts the biggest entertainers in the world.
+The Canadiens are the most storied franchise in the National Hockey League — they’ve won 24 Stanley Cup championships, more than any other team.
+During their winning streak, they played at an arena called Le Forum, which has been called “the most storied building in hockey history” by Sporting News.
+These days the Habs play in the cutting-edge Bell Centre, which has a capacity for upwards of 22,000 spectators, offers attractive group options and event spaces, and also hosts the biggest entertainers in the world.

 The historic Royals.
 The iconic Expos.